 Burlington, VT 05401

-Official SAT or ACT scores with writing component (official only if submitted directly from the testing agency)
+Official SAT or ACT scores (official only if submitted directly from the testing agency)

-Note: UVM considers your highest section scores across all SAT and ACT dates submitted.
-Applicants are encouraged to send scores from every SAT or ACT test date in which they received a top score in each section.
+Note: Applicants are encouraged to send scores from every SAT or ACT test date in which they received a top score in each section.
 Final admissions decisions are based only on your highest section scores, and UVM updates applicant records each time we receive new scores.
+The writing portion of the SAT and ACT is not required.

 High School/Secondary School Information